deeprest/sagaGitlabMirror/DEV.md

 - wall slide at angle in and out. building exterior
 - claw: ceiling claw climbing. dash with claw slash
 - enemy creature that collects parts and builds onto itself
-- city subway. fast travel or GTA2 style train?
+- city subway. fast travel or GTA2 style train

 # DESIGN
 ## Design Mistakes to Avoid